 First, reflect on how much you want to have in your endowment ultimately.
 You might look at the amount of money needed to fund your organization annually.
-You know that some of that money comes through your regular fundraising efforts and some through fees from your clients.
+Consider all the sources of your income from fees for services, to donations, to product sales.

 How much do you want to come from your endowment?
-One expert recommends that you have at least three times your annual operating budget as a minimum endowment.
+One expert, Andrea Kihlstedt, writing for Guidestar, suggests nonprofits have at least twice their annual operating budget as a minimum endowment.

 You can start an endowment with any amount of money, however small.
 But to build an endowment of any size is a long-term project.
 You will need to cultivate donors over time since many endowment gifts come as a result of a bequest when a donor dies.

 Your board should set up the rules of the endowment.
 For instance, you will want to name the endowment, restrict its use, and provide guidelines for how much of the interest can be employed yearly and when the endowment principal can be tapped if needed under extraordinary circumstances.
 The endowment can be set up within your existing nonprofit corporation, or it can be spun off into a separate 501(c)(3) organization or foundation.

 Although it is not impossible to start an endowment on your own, you will want to get some help.
 Your community foundation may be able to help you, including holding the endowment for you.
 Also, work closely with your accountant and attorney so that your endowment complies with your state's requirements.